Post-medieval Manuscripts and Private Archives

 - Libri annotati – About 3,000 printed books with handwritten notes, mostly from Leiden scholars of the 17th and 18th centuries are kept as a separate unit of the western manuscript collections.
 They bear shelfmarks beginning with the numbers 754-766.
 These so-called libri annotati are described in Leiden’s online catalogue, in most cases provided with (as yet unsearchable) information about the handwritten notes in that particular copy.
 For example: 766 E 21, a copy of the Opera omnia of Apuleius Madaurensis (Leiden 1723) contains notes of Jac.
 Tollius.
 An electronic inventory of libri annotati, with an index of annotators, is under construction.

 - Private archives – A major part of the almost 50 separately shelved collections is formed by (parts of) personal estates, bought or acquired as a gift, as a bequest or as a loan by Leiden University Library over a period of four centuries.
 These could be divided in two categories, dependent of the way they were formed: either as a personal archive or as the result of private collecting.
-The scientific notes and correspondence (consisting of received letters in original and sent letters in draft or copy) of the famous Dutch historian Johan Huizinga (1872-1945) form an ‘archive’.
+The scientific notes and correspondence (consisting of received letters in original and sent letters in draft or copy) of the famous Dutch historian Johan Huizinga (1872-1945) form an ‘archive’ (see the collection guide).
 On the other hand, the letters and manuscripts of several persons acquired by the Amsterdam merchant Gerardus van Papenbroeck (1673-1743) can be called a ‘collection’ (in the proper sense).
 In most cases we find a mixture of the two kinds: the Lipsius Collection contains a part of the correspondence and notes of Justus Lipsius (1547-1606), but also medieval manuscripts he collected and used for his own research.
 The Bibliotheca Publica Latina Collection and the manuscripts collection of the Maatschappij der Nederlandse Letterkunde (Society of Dutch Literature) — both in fact collections — contain a great number of archives and collections themselves, originating from, respectively, Leiden scholars and Dutch writers.

 - Archives of non-governmental institutions, such as: Maatschappij der Nederlandse Letterkunde. — Waalse Kerken in Nederland (Bibliothèque Wallonne). — Bibliotheca Thysiana. — Legatum Stolpianum. — Uitgeverij De Erven F. Bohn. — Uitgeverij Bohn Stafleu Van Loghum. — A.W.
 Sijthoff’s Uitgeversmaatschappij.